 Participants who don’t get their registration completed by the deadline can still participate by showing up on race day between 6:45 — 7:45 a.m. at Recreation Point at Bass Lake.
 All racers will need to arrive during this time frame to check in.

-Everyone is urged to please come early, as Road 222 will close from that morning towards the Forks and Millers.
+Everyone is urged to please come early, as Road 222 will close from 7:15 to 9:30 a.m., from Road 432 to The Forks.
 If you must leave the race early please park on the north end; this will allow you a means to exit prior to the road reopening.